-Telum Media in September 2018 came calling to find out more about China’s Fashion and Lifestyle scene and also required a little zest of Temper Magazine. and van Paridon happily obliged.
+Telum Media in late 2018 came calling to find out more about China’s Fashion and Lifestyle scene and also required a little zest of Temper Magazine. and van Paridon happily obliged.
 A snippet of the interview:

 Fung: You studied Sinology at Leiden University in the Netherlands.
 How does your academic background contribute to your coverage on China fashion scene?